Sanjanadhananjayaa/AI-102-AIEngineer/Instructions/22-azure-search.md

 1. Open the following code file in the web application, depending on your choice of programming language:
     - **C#**:Pages/Index.cshtml
-    - **Python**: templates/search.html
 2. Examine the code, which renders the page on which the search results are displayed.
 Observe that:
-    - The page begins with a search form that the user can use to submit a new search (in the Python version of the application, this form is defined in the **base.html** template), which is referenced at the beginning of the page.
+    - The page begins with a search form that the user can use to submit a new search, which is referenced at the beginning of the page.
     - A second form is then rendered, enabling the user to refine the search results.
 The code for this form:
         - Retrieves and displays the count of documents from the search results.
         - Retrieves the facet values for the **metadata_author** field and displays them as an option list for filtering.